GavRobbs/GTransforms/README.md

 The GLM library was used so that I didn't have to rewrite my own 3d math suite, and it has some useful functions, such as glm::to_string that saved me a lot of time.

-To only build the library (for static linking), turn on the BUILD_LIBRARY_ONLY flag.
+To only build the library (for static linking), turn on the GTRANSFORMS_BUILD_LIBRARY_ONLY flag.

 ## Design Inspiration